PacoReinaCampo/MPSoC-ANN/README.md

-# MPSoC-TNN
+# MPSoC-ANN
 ## QueenField

 ![QueenField](../master/icon.jpg)

-**Transformer Neural Network for a Multi-Processor System on Chip verified with UVM/OSVVM/FV**
+**Attention Neural Network for a Multi-Processor System on Chip verified with UVM/OSVVM/FV**